-of the Regulations.
+Beginning on or about November 9, 2009, and continuing through in or around December, 2010, Habibion conspired or acted in concert with others, known and unknown, to bring about or to take actions that constituted a violation of the Regulations.
 The purpose of the conspiracy was to bring about the export of U.S.-origin computer equipment, items subject to the Regulations and the Iranian Transaction Regulations ("ITR"), classified under Export Control Classification Number ("ECCN") 5A992, controlled for anti-terrorism reasons and valued at approximately \$1.9 million, from the United States to Iran, through the United Arab Emirates ("UAE"), without the required U.S. Government authorization.
-Pursuant to Section 560.204 of the ITR, which are administered by the Department of the Treasury's Office of Foreign Assets Control ("OFAC"), an export to a third country intended for transshipment to Iran is a transaction that requires OFAC authorization.
+Pursuant to Section 560.204 of the ITR, administered by the Department of the Treasury's Office of Foreign Assets Control ("OFAC"), an export to a third country intended for transshipment to Iran is a transaction that requires OFAC authorization.
 Pursuant to Section 746.7 of the Regulations, no person may engage in the exportation of an item subject to both the Regulations and the ITR without authorization from OFAC.

-Online Micro sold the computer equipment and exported it from the United States to Iran, via the UAE, without OFAC authorization.
-Online Micro forwarded the items to a coconspirator in the UAE, whose business consisted of the purchase of U.S.-origin computer equipment from suppliers in the United States, such as Online Micro, on behalf of Iranian customers.
-In addition, Online Micro, through one of its three owners, Massoud Habibion, a/k/a Matt Habibion, a/k/a Matt Habibion"), knew that one of their co-conspirators resided in Tehran, Iran, and was engaging in business with Online Micro from Tehran.
+Habibion was one of three co-owners of Online Micro, LLC ("Online Micro"), at all times pertinent hereto, and furthered the conspiracy by, inter alia, participating in the negotiation and sale of the computer equipment and arranging for its export from the United States to the UAE for transshipment to Iran without the required U.S. Government authorization.
+The exports were made to a co-conspirator in the UAE, whose primary business consisted of the purchase of U.S.-origin computer equipment from suppliers in the United States, such as Online Micro, on behalf of Iranian customers.
+In addition, Habibion knew that one of his co-conspirators resided in Tehran, Iran, and was engaging in business with Habibion from Tehran.

-Online Micro knew that exports to Iran, including specifically exports transshipped through the UAE, required a license because, inter alia, BIS Special Agents conducted outreach visits to Online Micro in March 2007 and January 2010.
-Online Micro participated in and furthered the conspiracy described herein despite this knowledge.
+Habibion knew that exports to Iran, including specifically exports transshipped through the UAE, required a license because, inter alia, BIS Special Agents conducted an outreach visit to Habibion in January 2010, during which the Special Agents informed Habibion that unlicensed exports of goods to the UAE with knowledge that the ultimate destination of the items was Iran constituted a violation of the Regulations.
+Habibion also knew that U.S. Government authorization had not and would not be sought or obtained to export the computer equipment to Iran.
+Habibion participated in and furthered the conspiracy described herein despite this knowledge.

-In so doing, Online Micro committed one violation of Section 764.2(d) of the Regulations.
+In so doing, Habibion committed one violation of Section 764.2(d) of the Regulations.

-Charges 2-4 15 C.F.R. § 764.2(e) - Acting with Knowledge of a Violation

-As further detailed in the Schedule of Violations attached hereto and incorporated herein by reference, on three occasions, between on or about November 11, 2009, and on or about May 15, 2010, Online Micro, LLC ("Online Micro") sold and forwarded items subject to the Regulations from the United States to Iran, via the UAE, with knowledge that a violation of the Regulations was about or intended to occur in connection with the items.
-Specifically, on these three occasions, Online Micro sold and forwarded U.S.-origin computer equipment, items subject to the Regulations and the Iranian Transactions Regulations ("ITR"),4 classified under ECCN 5A992, and controlled for anti-terrorism reasons, from the United States to Iran, through the UAE, without the required U.S.
+Charges 2-4 15 C.F.R. § 764.2(e) - Acting with Knowledge of a Violation the United States to Iran, via the UAE, with knowledge that a violation of the Regulations was about or intended to occur in connection with the items.
+Specifically, on these three occasions, Habibion sold and forwarded U.S.-origin computer equipment, items subject to the Regulations and the Iranian Transactions Regulations ("ITR"),4 classified under ECCN 5A992, and controlled for anti-terrorism reasons from the United States to Iran, through the UAE, without the required U.S. Government authorization.
+Pursuant to Section 560.204 of the ITR, which are administered by OFAC, an export to a third country intended for transshipment to Iran is a transaction that requires OFAC authorization.
+Pursuant to Section 746.7 of the Regulations, no person may engage in the exportation of an item subject to both the Regulations and the ITR without authorization from OFAC.